 Suspended July 15, 2014

-This one speaks for itself, doesn’t it?
-Created for the sole purpose of causing offense, any amount of attention given to Plane Simulator 2001 will give “Josh Arnold” exactly what he wants.
+Obviously created for the sole purpose of causing offense, any amount of attention given to Plane Simulator 2001 will give “Josh Arnold” exactly what he wants.
 I’m going out on a limb here and I’m going to say this one was canceled for being offensive, and also not real to begin with.

 This person dared to return to Kickstarter a month later with a real go at it.
 Good Game – The E-Sports Bar failed after a month of funding, getting absolutely nothing.
 A fitting punishment.